lguillaud/osd_transform_vis/README.md

 A new directory sample_vizs is now available with the following visualisations:

 * sample_decisionTree.ndjson: Decision tree with D3js lib
-* sample_googleChartGauge.ndjson: Gauge with Google Chart (requires sample `data opensearch_dashboards_sample_data_ecommerce`).
-Also need to change time filter to "Last 1 year" as set to "last 15 minutes" by default, otherwise you will get an *Error (Eee Console)* on the visualisation window.
+* sample_googleChartGauge.ndjson: Gauge with Google Chart (requires sample data `opensearch_dashboards_sample_data_ecommerce`).
+Also need to change time filter to "Last 1 year" as set to "last 15 minutes" by default, otherwise you will get an *Error (See Console)* on the visualisation window.
 * sample_googleChartScatterAndControlIframe.ndjson: Scatter chart with Goofle Chart byt using Iframe (might be required in a few cases when there are JS librairies conflicts)
 * sample_sankey.ndjson: Sankey with D3js lib
 * sample_saveCSVToOpensearch.ndjson: Import CSV file into an OpenSearch index